NASDAQ: TLRY

 Our Brands and Products

-We are a major player in the craft beverage business through our evolving portfolio and are the 4th largest craft brewery in the United States according to the Brewers Association 2024 U.S. Craft Brewing Industry Figures Report.
-Through our evolution of product offerings and exciting new brands, Tilray's craft beverages create a broad consumer appeal which has enabled strong distribution across the United States.
-The Company also operates in the craft spirits businesses through Breckenridge Distillery, which was founded in 2008 in Breckenridge, Colorado and has grown its award-winning bourbon whiskey collection and innovative craft spirits portfolio to be distributed in all 50 states in addition to operating two tasting rooms/retail shops and a world class restaurant.
+We are a major player in the craft beverage industry with our portfolio of beloved brands and innovative products, placing us as the 4th largest craft brewer in the United States according to the Brewers Association 2025 U.S. Craft Brewing Industry Figures Report.
+During our fiscal year ended May 31, 2026, our beverage alcohol products were predominantly sold in the United States, with limited offerings in Canada and other international markets.
+The BrewDog Acquisition served to expand our beverage business into various international markets given its position as a leading craft beer brand in the United Kingdom and other international markets.
+The Company also participates in the craft spirits industry through Breckenridge Distillery, which was founded in 2008 in Breckenridge, Colorado, and has expanded its award-winning bourbon whiskey collection and innovative craft spirits portfolio to be distributed in all 50 states, in addition to operating two tasting rooms/retail shops and a world class restaurant.

 Our beverage brands include: